High value, low environmental impact

 - Polysulphate is registered in the Dutch inputs list for organic farming.

-- Standard and Granular Polysulphate is approved for use in organic farming by the Plant Protection and Inspection Services (PPIS) of the Ministry of Agriculture and Rural Development, Israel.
+- Standard and Granular Polysulphate are approved for use in organic farming by the Plant Protection and Inspection Services (PPIS) of the Ministry of Agriculture and Rural Development, Israel.

 - Polysulphate is approved and listed by InfoXgen as farm input on the basis of the EU Organic Regulation (Austria).